Exaggerated costs, falsified journeys and wildly off-policy claims – employee expense reports can be spine chilling reading for finance professionals.

 It provides an effective way to shield a company against ‘scary’ expenses and to start creating a workplace environment in which employees’ inner ‘devils’ are driven away.

-The full findings of the research can be found in our latest report – together with a guide to effective ways to tackle the root causes of expense fraud.
+The full findings of the research can be found in Webexpenses report on expense fraud – together with a guide to effective ways to tackle the root causes of expense fraud.